bodrick/awesome/README.md

 *   [facebookincubator/fastmod](https://github.com/facebookincubator/fastmod) - A fast partial replacement for the codemod tool
 *   [rapiz1/rathole](https://github.com/rapiz1/rathole) - A lightweight and high-performance reverse proxy for NAT traversal, written in Rust.
 An alternative to frp and ngrok.
-*   [Y2Z/monolith](https://github.com/Y2Z/monolith) - ⬛️ CLI tool for saving complete web pages as a single HTML file
+*   [Y2Z/monolith](https://github.com/Y2Z/monolith) - ⬛️ CLI tool and library for saving complete web pages as a single HTML file
 *   [dudykr/stc](https://github.com/dudykr/stc) - Speedy TypeScript type checker
 *   [m1guelpf/auto-commit](https://github.com/m1guelpf/auto-commit) - A CLI tool that automatically writes commit messages for you.
 *   [Universal-Debloater-Alliance/universal-android-debloater-next-generation](https://github.com/Universal-Debloater-Alliance/universal-android-debloater-next-generation) - Cross-platform GUI written in Rust using ADB to debloat non-rooted Android devices.
 Improve your privacy, the security and battery life of your device.